jazzband/django-pipeline/docs/templates.rst

 ....

 `Jade <http://jade-lang.com/>`_ can compiles the templates to javascript for use client-side.
-It does not use the PIPELINE_TEMPLATE_FUNC, PIPELINE_TEMPLATE_NAMESPACE nor PIPELINE_TEMPLATE_EXT settings for now.
+It does not use the PIPELINE_TEMPLATE_FUNC nor PIPELINE_TEMPLATE_EXT settings.
+Just have your templates ending with the ``.jade`` extension.

 To use Pipeline with Jade templates, add this to your ``PIPELINE_COMPILERS`` ::

   PIPELINE_COMPILERS = (